Special (non-degree) Students

 On holidays and occasional classes, exceptions to the above schedule may occur.
 Notice of such changes will be available online.

 Call the VUSN Hotline for scheduled updates: 615-322-8876 and choose option 4.

 To obtain a student ID, see Tamika Hudson, 179 School of Nursing Building at email@example.com.

 To access the EBL Nursing Digital Library from home, go to https://www.library.vanderbilt.edu/biomedical/.
 A box will pop up asking for your VUnetID.

 APA format is required of student papers in the School of Nursing.
 Correctly format your papers, citations, and references in APA format according to the Publication Manual of the American Psychological Association, 6 th edition.

 Textbooks for School of Nursing courses may be obtained at the Barnes & Noble Bookstore via phone 615-343-1523, on the bookstore’s website or ordered through YES.

 Location of Classes

 Most nursing classes are held in Frist Hall (FH), Godchaux Hall (GX) School of Nursing Building (SON) or the Nursing Annex (NA).
 Some break-out rooms for larger classes or block classes may be located in the Medical School or other buildings on campus.
-Due to the current COVID-19 health situation, most classes are meeting in an online format.
 Please check with the course instructor for class locations and information before coming to the VUSN campus.
 You may also check the VUSN website under Resources for Current Students, Academic Support Services, Class and Room Schedule in mid-August.